 This species has been documented beginning in 1982 in the Owens Valley from SE of Lone Pine north to Laws, many sites along the old railroad line or powerline roads, likely due to the easy road access in these areas.
 The habitat is usually in desert sink on sandy hummocks within this habitat.
-A few of the known locations where checked and O. nevadensis was found in two locations visited in 2019.
-Plants were not fully documented just noted that they were present at certain locations.
+No known locations where checked in 2021 and O. nevadensis was not found incidentally in 2021.

 Michael H. Nee 2017.
 Oryctes nevadensis, in Jepson Flora Project (eds.)
-Jepson eFlora, http://ucjeps.berkeley.edu/cgi-bin/get\IJM.pl?tid=35530, accessed on November 01, 2017.
+Jepson eFlora, http://ucjeps.berkeley.edu/cgibin/get\IJM.pl?tid=35530, accessed on November 01, 2017.